damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

  1. Distinguishing the disposable and non-disposable components or products
    - Recyclable: a process of turning waste into another form of new and reusable materials
-      - How to recycle the components or products?
+      - How to recycle the components or products and their type of materials?
    - Non-recyclable: the components or products that are designed for single-use, which means they get discarded immediately after use.
-      - How to dispose the non-recyclable components or products?
+      - How to dispose the non-recyclable components or products and their type of materials?
    - Conditionally recyclable: this tells you if any additional steps are required before recycling  the component or product.
-       - How to conditionally recycle the components or products?
+       - How to conditionally recycle the components or products and their type of materials?
  2. End of life of the product for disposing or recycling
  3. Identifying the material of disposable component or product.
     - Disposable products are most often made from